eu-nebulous/sal/README.md

 Additionally, while the infrastructure may appear registered, this does not guarantee the correctness of the configured cloud infrastructure.
 Once registration is complete, an asynchronous process begins to retrieve images and node candidates, and provided authentication can be validated if it is correctly configured (see how isAnyAsyncNodeCandidatesProcessesInProgress and GetCloudImages endpoints can be used for validation).
 Note that SSH credentials are only utilized during [Cluster Deployment](https://github.com/eu-nebulous/sal/blob/main/README.md#5-cluster-deployment).

+Finnaly, keep in mind that the cloud should be properly deregistered using [Remove Clouds](https://github.com/eu-nebulous/sal#91-removeclouds-endpoint) endpoint, so that the used nodes are undeployed from cloud provider, and there are no 'hanging' clouds left inside of the ProActive server which can cause unexpected behaviour especially in a case the same cloud name is used.

 #####  2.2. [isAnyAsyncNodeCandidatesProcessesInProgress endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/2-cloud-endpoints.md) - Checking for ongoing asynchronous processes for retrieving cloud images or node candidates.
 You should wait until this process returns `false`, indicating that the retrieval of cloud images and node candidates from the cloud provider is complete.